rphsoftware/revolving-door/README.md

 ## Compiling

 This program is built using webpack.
 To set up a dev environment, simply run `yarn` and to compile run `npm run build`.
-The compiled js is then dropped into `dist/`
+The compiled js is then dropped into `dist/` as `bundle.min.js`

 ## Operation